blt/blog-troutwine-us/source/2012/01/22/wrangling_puppet_at_carepilot_bootstrapping.html.markdown

       --slave /usr/bin/gem gem /usr/bin/gem1.9.1

 You _could_ do something similar for 1.8 as well, but I'm not going to bother.
-You will need to have git present on all of your systems:
+You will need to have git and openssl present on all of your systems:

-    base:~# aptitude install git
+    base:~# aptitude install git openssl

 ### Installing Puppet